AN ESSAY WITH VIDEO HEAD-TO-HEADS

 It’s important to note that King wrote the screenplay for the miniseries and was executive producer.
 This was his baby as much as the original book was.

 My thesis is that the King miniseries is problematic.
-And by “problematic” I mean “a great big ugly Sno-Cat with a motor inside smashed to bits by a psychotic hotel caretaker.”
+And by “problematic” I mean “a great big ugly Sno-Cat with its central organs disemboweled by a psychotic hotel caretaker.”

 PROBLEM #1: THE CASTING